All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Convenor: Ian Macdougall

-Villa 189 Summerset Village, Stoke, 2nd Wednesday @ 2pm
+Summerset Village, Stoke, 2nd Wednesday @ 2pm

 Creating a record of your life and times and sharing your writings with other members.